favorite986141/jamescao/CCNP/CCNP筆記.md

 Which EtherChannel mode must be configured on the switch to allow the WLC to connect?

 have LAG on WLC, then ETHERCHANNEL must be configured **on** the switch Wireless LAN Controller

+18.Which feature does Cisco TrustSec use to provide scalable, secure communication throughout a network?

+security group tag number assigned to each port on a network